 It’s not always clear what causes these problems and quite often long-sightedness can be inherited from your parents.

 Long-sightedness that is related to age is called presbyopia

 Treatment options for long-sightedness

 Long-sightedness can usually be corrected easily by wearing prescription glasses.
-This is probably the most common way to treat long-sightedness.
+This is probably the most common way to treat hyperopia and your glasses lens prescription will have a plus lens power, e.g. +2.50D.
 As long-sightedness can increase with age, the strength or the prescription of your glasses may need to be increased as you get older.

 It can also be corrected by wearing contact lenses, which may be a better option if glasses would get in the way of your lifestyle.
+People with hyperopia usually wear contact lenses which are 'plus' or convex in shape to achieve normal vision.
 Your optician will be able to advise you on the most suitable type of contact lens for you.

 Laser eye surgery